Key takeaways

-In October 2019, Eliud Kipchoge ran 26.2 miles in 1 hour, 59 minutes, and 40 seconds — the first human to break the two-hour marathon barrier.
-Video of the attempt captured something that most viewers didn't notice at first: while his pacers were visibly mouth-breathing within minutes of the start, Kipchoge, moving faster than all of them, was breathing through his nose.
-[7]
+Eliud Kipchoge made the efficiency side visible in October 2019, when he ran 26.2 miles in 1 hour, 59 minutes, and 40 seconds — the first human to break the two-hour marathon barrier.
+Video of the attempt captured something most viewers missed at first: while his pacers were visibly mouth-breathing within minutes of the start, Kipchoge, moving faster than all of them, was breathing through his nose.
+[1]

 At sub-four-minute-mile pace.